How do you create a great user experience in your web channel—while also honoring your existing order-to-cash processes in SAP?

 1. Make the customer place separate orders for separate RDDs

 This solution would satisfy the internal requirement, but it would put all the work on the customer.
 It also risked creating a frustrating customer experience.
-Users don’t have to place separate orders on Amazon, so why should they have to do it in Corevist Commerce?
+Users don’t have to place separate orders on Amazon, so why should they have to do it in Corevist?

 We advised our client that this wasn’t an ideal solution.

-2. Split up the order in the backend of Corevist Commerce
+2. Split up the order in the backend of the Corevist Platform

 This solution would solve the customer experience problem by allowing the user to create only one cart.
 But this solution wouldn’t eliminate the problem of having no “master record” in SAP corresponding to that single order.